Albertonectes: Description

 Albertonectes has the longest neck of any elasmosaur ever discovered, which reached up to 7 m.
 The holotype, missing the skull, measures at 11.2 m from the atlas-axis complex to the tip of the tail, suggesting a total body length of 11.6 m with the skull.
+In 2024, Henderson estimated its total body length up to 12.1 m and its total body mass around 4.8 MT.

-Albertonectes is also unique among other elasmosaurids in having 76 neck vertebrae, a record number among elasmosaurids.
+Albertonectes is also unique among other elasmosaurids in having 76 neck vertebrae, a record number among elasmosaurids (and vertebrates as a whole).
 Callawayasaurus with a similar count of 56 lacks the dumbbell-shaped articular faces that are present on the vertebrae of Vegasaurus.
 Additional traits rarely seen in other elasmosaurids include: a tapered front-side projection on the pubis that extends to the side beyond the acetabulum, a longitudinal ridge on the side of most neck vertebrae up to cervical 69, a clavicular arch that is wider than the adjacent front edge of the scapula, the lack of pectoral and pelvic bar, a tip of the tail that is made of seven fused tail vertebrae, and a slender humerus with a width-to-length ratio of 0.56, among other traits.

 Albertonectes is known from a mature individual, as suggested by the fused neural spines and most cervical ribs to their centra, and by the only partial connection between the trochanter and the capitulum (head) of the femur, seen in TMP 2007.011.0001.
 Other observation also support an adult age, e.g. rough and wrinkled vertebral surfaces as well as well-developed facets and articulations on its wrist and ankle bones.

-Phylogeny

-Kubo et al. (2012) tested the phylogenetic position of Albertonectes using a highly modified version of Sato (2002)'s data-set, however its position wasn't stable and many elasmosaurids formed rather large polytomies.
-This analysis was modified by O’Gorman et al. (2015), and the cladogram below follows their results, showing only the relationships within Elasmosauridae.
+Gastroliths

+The single known specimen of Albertonectes preserves gastroliths, 97 of which are exposed and visible.
+These poked out of the dorsal side of the body between the ribs, as the animal had come to lie down on the seabed on its back some time after death, the gastroliths moving into the present position through gravity as the body decayed.
+The largest of the visible gastroliths weighed an estimated 1.13 kg.
+Gastroliths were generally either disc-shaped or spherical; the former would've come from beaches and the latter from river mouths.
+All were composed of chert, as is the case with several other species of plesiosaurs.
+It is hypothesized that chert stones are specifically sought out by plesiosaurs as gastroliths for their hardness and durability.